MaRu999/ROS_FHV_packages/README.md

 Contains the launch files for the exercises.
 It is recommended to use roslaunch in combination with these launch files instead of starting the nodes one by one (though it is still possible).
 ### collab.launch
-Launches an empty world, places two turtlebots in it and then launches a tcp server and a tcp client for each robot.
+Launches an empty world, places two turtlebots in it and then launches a tcp server and then a tcp client for each robot.
 Will print the messages the server and the client exchange to the screen.
+Note: there is a delay (specified in this launch file) between the world load/start of the tcp server and the robot spawn and start of the clients.
+This is so everything needed exists before the robot spawns/launch of the tcp clients.
 ### complex_wall_follow_stage_1.launch
 Uses the existing stage_1 launch file (from turtlebot3) to load stage 1 and spawn a turtlebot.
 Also launches the complex wall follower.